AJB-ajb/BikeSharePrediction/documents/paper/main.typ

 - A second LSTM layer with hidden size $128$.
 - A final linear layer operating on the last LSTM prediction, outputting information for all $9$ timepoints.

+As a variation of the LSTM-based standard STGAT architecture, we additionally investigate a version, where we replace the LSTMs with a transformer, consisting of four blocks.
+The transformer architecture can be seen as a successor of RNNs, fundamentally building on multihead attention and improving parallelizability of training.
 // precise description; also transformer variation
 // architecture: straight diagram [td]
 == Modeling Details
 We use the historic bike-sharing data provided from the city of Toronto's open data portal.
 For all computations, we use the data for the full month May 2024.
 For the station geographical locations, we use the current live information provided.
 As of November $2024$, there are $861$ stations in the data.
 Notably, because historic station capacities are not given and station capacities frequently change due to extension and relocation, we have to estimate when a station is full or empty from the bikes taken in and out.
 For an exploratory spatial data analysis of Toronto's bike-sharing system, where we also cover other details of the data processing, see our #link("https://medium.com/ai4sm/exploring-spatial-patterns-in-torontos-bike-sharing-system-7b5c486ae250", "Medium article").